-In 1994 the present owners Guy and Clare Hungerford restored the original front and courtyard as the main entrance.
+In 1994 the original front and courtyard was restored as the main entrance.
 They also converted the stables into a panelled bar, renovated the coach house and built the orangery, and a Bath stone courtyard of bedrooms using stone from the same quarry as the original house.

 At the same time the restoration and extension of the garden was begun with the laying out of the yew walks and lawns and borders which make the garden such an attractive feature of a stay in the hotel.